femie15/darey/project 1/project7.md

-Spin-up 2 server, one for wordpress web server and the other for MySQL database server, note the availability zones of the servers.
+Spin-up 4 Redhat servers, 3 for web servers and the other for NFS server then spin up another Ubuntu server for database server, note the availability zones of the servers.

 ![apache](https://github.com/femie15/darey/blob/main/project%201/project6/1-servers.PNG)

-Goto volumes and create 3 volume instances and attach them to the web-server.
+Goto volumes and create 3 volume instances and attach them to the NFS-server.

 ![apache](https://github.com/femie15/darey/blob/main/project%201/project6/2-setup-volume.PNG)